 - Chest pain

 If you observe any other side effects consult your doctor for medical advice.

 Despite this oral capsule being an OTC (over the counter) medication, regarding the dosage of Becosules, please consult your physician as it will depend on the condition for which it has to be administered.
+Ideally taken once or twice a day or as advised by the doctor.
 For best results take it for the duration as suggested by the physician.

 Contraindications – When to Avoid Becosules

 - If you are allergic to any of the ingredients of Becosules

 - Patients with severe liver and kidney disease

 - It is best absorbed when taken orally

 - Absorption can be further increased when administered after a meal

 - Do not take Becosules on an empty stomach (unless advised by a doctor)